MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 10. A side menu will appear.
 For **Label Status** the word *None* should appear, select it.
 This will open a new browser tab that will allow you to apply a label.

 11. If the option is available, set the **Apply label** to **VAT Returns and supporting documents** and select **Save**.
-As it can take some time for retention labels to be published you may not have the option available immediately, if it is not available, do not worry, continue to the next task.
+As it can take some time for retention labels to be published you may not have the option available immediately, if it is not available, continue to the next task.
+Feel free to come back later to this task and try again.

     ![sample SharePoint label applied. ](../Media/sharepoint_label.png)